advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

     }
 ```

+The method `Promise.invokablePromise` returns an *invokeable promise*, which is a handle on an async operation
+call.
+The client code can register error handlers and async return handlers (callbacks) for the async operation
+and then `invoke` the async operation.

 When you return a promise, client code can call your method as follows:
 #### INFO Calling this REPO from a service
 ```java